Back to blog

 • Applying Google Analytics data promotes digital marketing and marketing communication, thus improving the marketing outcomes.

-Utilizing HubSpot for effective targeting
+How to use HubSpot for effective targeting

-Conclusion: The power of STP in marketing strategy
+Why STP is powerful in marketing strategy